Clinical Trial Record

 Inclusion Criteria:

-1. Signed the informed consent voluntarily and agreed to follow the program requirements 2.
+1. Signed the informed consent form voluntarily and agreed to follow the program requirements 2.
 Age: ≥18 years 3.
 Has a life expectancy of ≥3 months 4.
-Has documented locally advanced or metastatic solid tumor(s) with radiographic progression on the latest line of therapy, not amenable to curative surgery or radiation, including:
+Has documented locally advanced or metastatic solid tumor(s) that are known to potentially express CLDN18.2 as defined below that have recurred or progressed on at least 1 line of prior systemic therapy (including adjuvant/neoadjuvant), have no other standard of care options, and have no available curative options, including:

-Subjects with HER2, PD-L1 and/or microsatellite instability high (MSI-H)/ mismatch repair deficiency (dMMR) positive tumors must have received targeted treatment in their prior lines of therapy.
-2. Cohort 2 (Parts 1 to 3): Subjects with advanced pancreatic ductal AC (PDAC) who have received at least one line of standard therapy.
-Subjects may enter screening prior to completing the first line of standard therapy.
-3. Cohort 3 (Parts 1 to 2 only): Subjects with esophageal AC (EAC) who have received at least 2 lines of standard therapy, including adjuvant/neoadjuvant treatment, or whose cancer is considered refractory to standard of care or for which no standard treatment is available.
-Subjects with HER2, PD-L1 and/or MSI-H/dMMR positive tumors must have received targeted treatment in their prior lines of therapy.
-4. Cohort 4 (Parts 1 to 2 only): Subjects with primary mucinous ovarian AC (MOAC) or metastatic MOAC originating in the upper gastrointestinal tract who have received at least 2 lines of standard therapy, including adjuvant/neoadjuvant treatment, or whose cancer is considered refractory to standard of care or for which no standard treatment is available.
-5. Cohort 5 (Parts 1 to 2 only): Subjects with other solid tumors (OT) who have received at least 2 lines of standard therapy, including adjuvant/neoadjuvant treatment, or whose cancer is considered refractory to standard of care or for which no standard treatment is available.
+1. Gastric or gastroesophageal junction (G/GEJ) adenocarcinoma (AC): Subjects with CLDN18.2, human epidermal growth factor receptor 2 (HER2), PD-L1 and/or microsatellite instability high (MSI-H)/ mismatch repair deficiency (dMMR) positive tumors must have received targeted treatment in their prior lines of therapy.
+2. Pancreatic ductal AC (PDAC): Subjects may enter screening prior to completing the first line of standard therapy.
+3. Esophageal AC (EAC): Subjects with HER2, PD-L1 and/or MSI-H/dMMR positive tumors must have received targeted treatment in their prior lines of therapy.
+4. Biliary tract cancers (BTCs): Subjects with HER2 overexpression, NTRK fusions, KRAS mutations, IDH1 mutations, FGFR2 fusions, BRAF mutations and/or MSI-H/dMMR positive tumors must have received targeted treatment in their prior lines of therapy.
+5. Other solid tumors not specified above may be included IF they have documented CLDN18.2 expression by IHC (1+).
 As applicable per standard of care, subjects with HER2 and/or PD-L1 positive tumors must have received targeted treatment in their prior lines of therapy, and subjects with MSI-H or dMMR positive tumors must have received immune checkpoint inhibitor.
-5. Agree to provide existing tumor samples (formalin-fixed paraffin-embedded [FFPE] tissue block or slides) from primary or metastatic sites obtained within 2 years or FFPE block from fresh biopsy (see details in Section 7.1) for tissue-based evaluation of CLDN18.2 expression 6.
-Has at least one measurable lesion based on RECIST (Response Evaluation Criteria in Solid Tumors) V1.1 7.
+5. Agree to provide most recent existing tumor samples (formalin-fixed paraffin-embedded [FFPE] tissue block or slides) from primary or metastatic sites (see details in Section 7.1.1) for tissue-based evaluation of CLDN18.2 expression.
+A fresh biopsy is required if no archival/FFPE block or slides are available.
+Re-biopsy is recommended if the subject previously received a CLDN18.2-directed treatment.
+6. Has at least one measurable lesion based on RECIST (Response Evaluation Criteria in Solid Tumors) v1.1 7.
 Has an Eastern Cooperative Oncology Group performance status (ECOG PS) of 0 to 1 8.
-Toxicity of previous antitumor therapy has returned to Grade ≤1 as defined by NCI CTCAE V5.0, except for alopecia and endocrinopathies controlled by replacement therapy that must be Grade ≤2 9.
+Toxicity of previous antitumor therapy has returned to Grade ≤1 as defined by the National Cancer Institute (NCI) CTCAE v5.0, except for alopecia and endocrinopathies controlled by replacement therapy that must be Grade ≤2 9.
 Has no serious cardiac dysfunction, left ventricular ejection fraction ≥50% 10.
 Has adequate organ function before enrollment, defined as:

 Exclusion Criteria: